dotnet/docs/docs/core/install/linux-snap.md

 ## Troubles resolving dotnet

 It's common for other apps, such as the OmniSharp extension for Visual Studio Code, to try to resolve the location of the .NET SDK.
-Typically this done by figuring out where the `dotnet` executable is located.
+Typically, this is done by figuring out where the `dotnet` executable is located.
 A snap-installed .NET SDK may confuse these apps.
 When these apps can't resolve the .NET SDK, you'll see an error similar to one of the following messages:

 - The SDK 'Microsoft.NET.Sdk' specified could not be found
 - The SDK 'Microsoft.NET.Sdk.Web' specified could not be found